Content Management Systems – WordPress CMS Explained

 Themes to Customize the Design

-A WordPress theme is a pre-made design that you can apply to your site in order to change its appearance.
+A WordPress theme is a pre-made design that you can apply to your site to change its appearance.
 You can compare them to clothes, and WordPress themes are like different dresses!
-With WordPress.com, you’ll always have access to millions of free themes, as well as the option to purchase premium themes from our store.
+With WordPress.com, you’ll always have access to millions of free themes, as well as the option to purchase premium themes from their store.

-Content Editor in WordPress is a web-based software.
-It’s the primary management interface that allows the users to create, edit, publish and manage content on their website.
+Content Editor in WordPress is a web-based software, and it’s the primary management interface that allows the users to create, edit, publish and manage content on their website.
 The Content Editor is an intuitive environment that provides you with all the functions to easily insert content such as text, images, galleries, and videos.
 You will also be able to preview your changes before publishing them.

 Plugins and Extensions